James Monroe Buckley: Hospital administrator

-Buckley advocated for what would eventually become the NewYork-Presbyterian Brooklyn Methodist Hospital in 1881 through his editorial work on the accidental death of an organist; and he served on its board for 35 years.
-Banker George I. Seney read his writing and was inspired to contribute land and assets worth over $410,000, and made building the hospital possible, which became the first Methodist hospital in the world.
-Buckley also served on various other organizational boards, including a number of other hospitals.
+From 1882 to 1917, Buckley served as a president of the Methodist Episcopal Hospital in Brooklyn, the first Methodist hospital in the world.
+He had advocated for the hospital through his editorial work on the accidental death of a church organist and served on its board for thirty-five years.
+George I. Seney read Buckley's editorials and was inspired to contribute land and assets worth over $410,000 to make the hospital possible.
+Buckley also served as president of the board for the New Jersey State Village for Epileptics and New Jersey Hospital for the Insane.